APEC Business Travel Card

-The APEC Business Travel Card (ABTC) is a travel document issued to business travelers who are citizens of APEC member economies.
-Valid for five years, the card eliminates the need for visas when traveling to other APEC member economies, provided the holder has completed the necessary pre-clearance during the application process.
+The APEC Business Travel Card (ABTC) is a travel document issued to business travellers who are citizens of APEC member economies.
+Valid for five years, the card removes the need for visas when travelling to other APEC member economies, provided the holder has completed the necessary pre-clearance during the application process.

 In 2021, the Virtual APEC Business Travel Card (VABTC) was introduced, offering the same benefits via a mobile application.
-Virtual cards are intended to replace physical cards entirely, although each participating economy will decide their own timeline for doing so.
-As of 2023, all APEC economies except Russia now accept the VABTC for entry.
+Virtual cards are intended to replace physical cards entirely, though each participating economy will determine its own timeline for doing so.
+As of 2023, all APEC economies except Russia accept the VABTC for entry.

 Participating APEC economies and application process

-19 of 21 APEC economies are full participating economies in the APEC Business Travel Card program:
+Nineteen of the twenty-one APEC economies are full participating economies in the APEC Business Travel Card programme: